Ferada/cl-inotify/README.md

 - make things more implementation independent
 - (maybe) don't use the libc for this, direct syscall
 - (maybe) add iolib replacement for io functions
-- easier interface for (e)poll/select maybe using iolib (done, using CL:LISTEN and/or SB-UNIX:UNIX-READ)
+- easier interface for (e)poll/select maybe using iolib (done partly using CL:LISTEN and/or SB-UNIX:UNIX-READ)
+- add some cleanup handler to close queue on garbage collection

 [1]: https://github.com/Ferada/binary-types
 [2]: http://www.cliki.net/Binary-types